In a project, you can analyze project structure and discover files required by your project in the Dependency Analysis view.

-In a Simulink® model, select File > Project > Create Project from Model.
+In a Simulink® model, on the Simulation tab, select New > Project > New Project from this Model.

 Simulink runs dependency analysis on your model to identify required files and a project root location that contains all dependencies.
 See Create a Project from a Model.

 Alternatively, you can manually add models to your project, analyze the model dependencies, and then add all dependent files to your project.
 See Run Dependency Analysis.

 You can use the Impact graph view of a dependency analysis to analyze the structure of a project visually.
 You can perform impact analysis to find the impact of changing particular files.
 In the graph, you can examine your project structure; find required toolboxes for the whole project or for selected files; open, edit, and run files; add labels and export files.
 See Perform Impact Analysis.

 Impact analysis can show you how a change affects other files before you make the change.
 For example:

 Investigate the potential impact of a change in requirements by finding the design files linked to the requirements document.

 Investigate change set impact by finding upstream and downstream dependencies of modified files before committing the changes.
 Finding these dependencies can help you identify design and test files that need modification and help you find the tests you need to run.